 Revenues attributable to the Company's physician and diagnostic services management segment, HMCA, increased by 6.8% to \$66.8 million in fiscal 2017 from \$62.6 million in fiscal 2016.
-The increase in revenues was due to \$1.8 million of patient fees (net of contractual allowances and discounts less provision for bad debts) from patient and third party payors recognized by four of the facilities in Florida.
-One of these locations added additional medical equipment which allowed it to increase volume coupled with an increase in management and other fees of \$2.4 million.
+The increase in revenues was primarily due to including \$1.8 million of patient fees (net of contractual allowances and discounts less provision for bad debts) from patient and third party payors recognized by four of the facilities in Florida.

 Cost of revenues as a percentage of the related revenues for our physician and diagnostic services management segment decreased from \$35.4 million or 56.6% of related revenues for the year ended June 30, 2016 to \$34.1 million, or 51.0% of related revenues for the year ended June 30, 2017.
-The revenues increased more than the costs relating to these revenues.

 Operating results of this segment increased from operating income of \$16.3 million in fiscal 2016 to operating income of \$21.4 million in fiscal 2017.
-We believe that our efforts to expand and improve the operation of our physician and diagnostic services management segment are directly responsible for the profitability of this segment and our company as a whole
+We believe that our efforts to expand and improve the operation of our physician and diagnostic services management segment are directly responsible for the profitability of this segment and our company as a whole.

-Discussion of Certain Consolidated Results of Operations

-Fiscal 2017 Compared to Fiscal 2016
+Discussion of Certain Consolidated Results of Operations Fiscal 2017 Compared to Fiscal 2016

-Interest and investment income decreased slightly in 2017 compared to 2016.
+Interest and investment income decreased in 2017 compared to 2016.
 We recognized interest income of \$193,141 in 2017 as compared to \$224,263 in fiscal 2016, representing a decrease of 13.9%.

-Interest expense recovery of \$28,299 was recognized in fiscal 2017, as compared to interest expense of \$262,193 in fiscal 2016.
-This was due to additional principal payments being made to retire our debt.
+Interest expense recovery of \$28,299 was recognized in fiscal 2017, as compared to \$262,193 in fiscal 2016.